 Expect to put these on and be amazed.
 After listening with them on for the first time, I really got a sense of what I had been missing.
 If this is your first foray into audiophile type equipment, these will really make you look at music in an entirely different way.

 They aren’t neutral per se, but do excellent as a mixing/reference headphone.
 They are colored in a sense, but to me it never feels over the top.
 I would describe the sound as huge, full, and detailed.
 You will start to hear things in recordings that had previously been lost.
-One of the biggest differences between these and the 280’s is bass response.
 These reach down really low, and give you a nice thump, without sounding bloated or artificial.
 They are tighter than a panty hose homie!